bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

   my_variable_1: hello!
   my_variable_2: 7777

-In Jinja2, variables will be accessible directly this way:
+In Jinja2, the language used in Ansible templates, variables will be accessible directly this way:

 .. code-block:: text